caseyiannone/TitanticSurvivialD3/README.md

 	* Adjusted opacity so viewer can see female passenegers that did not pay $50+ dollars for their tickets so as to compare them to the female passengers that did.
 	* Adjusted randomizer to increase visability into the differences between female passengers that paid $50+ and those that did not.
 	* Adjusted timing of transitions to better aligned with visluzation best practices so viewer cues to main points of visluzing differences among female passengers.
-	* Removed male legend componets so viewer only focuses on differences among female passenegers.
+	* Removed male legend componets so viewer's focus is soley on female passengers and the differce aomng those who paid $50+ and those that did not.

 ### Summary of Visulization

-* Proportionaly, female passengers that paid a higher fare were had a higher rate of survival than female passengers that paid lower fares.
+* Proportionaly, female passengers that paid a higher fare had a higher rate of survival than female passengers that paid lower fares.
 (Which is showcased by the visulization, as was the goal)

 ## Resources